linkedin/transport/README.md

 type of elements in the second array). `StdUDF2` is an abstract class to express a UDF that takes two parameters.
 It is parametrized by the UDF input types and the UDF output type.
-A more detailed documentation of the API usage can be found in the [Standard UDF API user guide](standard-udfs-documentation/user-guide.md).
+A more detailed documentation of the API usage can be found in the [Transportable UDF API user guide](transportable-udfs-documentation/user-guide.md).

 ## License